 Quite remarkably, Cheltenham Open Door has been providing a service to help relieve poverty, hardship, social and emotional distress for over 25 years.
 One of its founders, Flip Thornett – Roston, noticed that homeless people would gather around Royal Well so decided to offer them sandwiches and flasks.
 She soon realized that this was a significant issue in the area so searched out premises in order to provide much needed support.
 What initially started as Sunday breakfast and a Christmas shelter in Grosvenor Hall has now grown into a charity, which offers a whole range of all year round services and support for vulnerable, disadvantaged and lonely people at its current premises in Grosvenor Street where it has been since 1998.

-Last week I popped in to chat with Charity Coordinator Sara Reader to find out more about the work of the charity and the invaluable service provided to others.
+Earlier this year I popped in to chat with Charity Coordinator Sara Reader to find out more about the work of the charity and the invaluable service provided to others.
 In all honesty, the experience just blew me away.

 The atmosphere at Cheltenham Open Door is one of acute respect, support, friendliness and warmth with those who use the services referred to in all instances as very welcome guests.
 I was no exception and couldn’t have felt more at home in the company of Sara and Rosie, the charity’s chef.